 Here’s what scientific evidence says:

 It also helps if you ingest too much iodine.
-Because iodine is a common multivitamin ingredient, you may start to notice acne breaking out.
+You may notice acne breaking out because iodine is a common multivitamin ingredient.
 Zinc can help clear acne.

-Because it’s difficult to get zinc through diet, you can supplement with oral antibiotics or topical treatment.
+Because getting zinc through diet is difficult, you can supplement with oral antibiotics or topical treatment.

 Related Articles: